Hipparchia of Maroneia: Modern influence

 The story of Hipparchia's pursuit of Crates, despite the disapproval of her parents and the initial reluctance of Crates, was a popular tale from the 16th century onwards.
 It featured in Lodovico Guicciardini's commonplace book Hore di ricreatione published in 1568, and it was one of the stories told by the Dutch poet Jacob Cats in his Touchstone of the Wedding Ring (Proefsteen van de Trou-ringh) published in 1637.
 William Penn wrote about her in his No Cross, No Crown, which he wrote in prison in 1668.
 For Penn she was an example of puritan discipline and virtue:

 Her marriage to Crates inspired Pierre Petit to write the Latin poem Cynogamia, sive de Cratetis et Hipparches amoribus in 1676.
 In the same century, Clemenza Ninci, an Italian nun, wrote a play entitled Sposalizio d'Iparchia filosofa (The marriage of Hipparchia the philosopher).
 The play deals with Hipparchia's desire to marry Crates, and the obstacles which are placed in her way until she achieves her desire.
 The play was written for convent performance (with all the parts played by nuns) and was not published until the 19th century.
 The German writer Christoph Martin Wieland made Crates and Hipparchia the heroes of his epistolary novel Krates und Hipparchia (1804).
 Crates and Hipparchia feature in Marcel Schwob's Vies Imaginaires (Imaginary Lives, 1896).
 The American writer H.D. wrote a novella Hipparchia (1921), a highly fictionalised account of Hipparchia's daughter, (whom H.D. imagines is also called Hipparchia).
 Hipparchia was an inspiration for the book L'Étude et le rouet (1989) (translated in English under the title Hipparchia's Choice) by the French feminist philosopher Michèle Le Dœuff, a reflection on women's relation to philosophy.
-Martha Nussbaum, in her speech to the University of Chicago Law School graduating class of 2010, presented Hipparchia'a life as an illustrative example of the benefits of continuing education beyond academic settings.
+Martha Nussbaum, in her speech to the University of Chicago Law School graduating class of 2010, presented Hipparchia's life as an illustrative example of the benefits of continuing education beyond academic settings.